scandihealth/lpr3-docs/src/definitions.md

+# Definitions

 ## About
-This page contains definitios use throughout the technical documentation.
+This page contains definitions used throughout the technical documentation.

 ## Episode of care element
 The ForloebElement.